Effects of LESA in Three-Dimensional Supernova Simulations with Multi-Dimensional and Ray-by-Ray-plus Neutrino Transport

 \section{LESA and Proto-Neutron Star Convection}

-A detailed description of the characteristic empirical features of the LESA phenomenon was provided by \citet{2014ApJ...792...96T} and \citet{2016ARNPS..66..341J}, whose results were confirmed by the analysis of our current models in Section~\ref{sec:lesa} \citep[see also][]{2018arXiv180707579O,2018arXiv180905106V}.
+A detailed description of the characteristic empirical features of the LESA phenomenon was provided by \citet{2014ApJ...792...96T} and \citet{2016ARNPS..66..341J}, whose results were confirmed by the analysis of our current models in Section~\ref{sec:lesa} \citep[see also][]{2018ApJ...865...81O,2019MNRAS.482..351V}.
 As mentioned above and discussed in the previous works, the major contribution to the dipole emission originates from the convective layer inside of the neutron star, whose hemispheric differences in the lepton-number loss rate can be further amplified by an asymmetry in the mass-accretion flow from the SN shock to the neutron star.
-Figure~\ref{fig:lesa_neutron_star_s20} displays a zoom of the interior of the neutron-star and its immediate surroundings in our 3D model `s20 FMD H'.
-The cross-sectional plane chosen for the plots is close to the axis of the LESA dipole.